blakeaw/blakeaw.github.io/aboutme.md

 ------
 ## Other Interests

-I'm an avid tea drinker (as you probably already gathered), so much so that I run a separate blog dedicated to my tea enthusiam: [Blake's Tea Journal](https://blakesteajournal.blog).
+I'm an avid tea drinker (as you probably already gathered), currently struggling to use up my current stash of teas before buying any new ones; I especially like the experience of trying new teas, so this is difficult for me.

+I enjoy hiking, which I've been doing a lot more of during my career break.
+I'm currenlty making an effort to visit various Texas State Parks and day hike their trails.

+I enjoy reading fiction, incuding science-fiction, fantasy, and detective stories.
+I've been particularly into Sherlock Holmes over the past few years, reading the full Conan Doyle canon and many pastiches in the extended world of Holmes fiction.
+However, I recently ventured into the world of Poirot (Agatha Christie) to further explore the wider world of detective fiction.

-I also dabble in the arts.
-The ones that have stuck the most are soft pastels and pencil/charcoal sketching.
+I also dabble in the arts, and particularly enjoy pencil/charcoal sketching and soft pastel painting.